uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I would have loved for her to, to meet her at that time, to basically say I, you know, to say whatever it was that made her do things to us, I was going to say, “I forgive you.”
 But I never got a chance to say that.[^127]

-Other claimants, such as Amelia Galligos-Thomas, a former student at Sechelt residential school in British Columbia, criticized the IAP’s delay in hearing and settling claims.
+Other claimants, such as Amelia Galligos-Thomas, a former student at Sechelt residential school in British Columbia, criticized the =|IAP=Independent Assessment Process=’s delay in hearing and settling claims.

 > I’ve been waiting five years now for my appeal, and it hasn’t happened yet.
 And it’s almost time for them to stop giving the money out to us.